 You enjoy unlimited Interac e-Transfers, bill payments, electronic fund transfers, and no minimum balance.

-The EQ Bank Savings Plus account has no monthly fees and it comes with a well-rated mobile app.
+The EQ Bank Savings Plus account has no monthly fees and comes with a well-rated mobile app and Prepaid Mastercard.

 - Monthly fee: None